You can also find me here:

-Carl Rudolf Blankart is a researcher at the KPM Center for Public Management at the University of Bern and the Swiss Institute for Translational and Entrepreneurial Medicine (sitem-insel).
-He chairs the Economics Cluster at the University of Bern’s Multidisciplinary Center for Infectious Diseases (MCID).
+Carl Rudolf Blankart is Professor of Regulatory Affairs at the KPM Center for Public Management at the University of Bern, Director Regulation at the Swiss Institute for Translational and Entrepreneurial Medicine (sitem-insel), and chairs the Economics Cluster at the University of Bern’s Multidisciplinary Center for Infectious Diseases (MCID).
+He is a member of the Ethics Committee of the Faculty of Business, Economics and Social Sciences at the University of Bern.
 He holds a master’s degree in Industrial Engineering from the Technische Universität Berlin (Dipl.-Ing.) and a doctorate from the Universität Hamburg (Dr. rer. pol.).
-Prior to his appointment at the University of Bern, he held positions at the Universität Hamburg and was a visiting researcher at the Centre for Health Policy at Imperial College London and the Brown University School of Public Health in the US.
+Prior to his appointment at the University of Bern, he held positions at the Universität Hamburg and was a visiting researcher at the Centre for Health Policy at Imperial College London and, as a Harkness/B. Braun Stiftung Fellow of the Commonwealth Fund, at the Brown University School of Public Health in the US.
+He is a fellow of the SCIANA Health Leaders Network.

 Master's theses in the field of healthcare regulation